element-hq/element-meta/docs/FTUE.md

 - For a deployment **backed by LDAP or another external user backend**, we don't have direct access to account creation.
 We can provide a configurable link to a web page served by the external user backend which allows account creation.
 - The homeserver can be configured to disallow registration.
 In this case Element should inform the user after the homeserver choice.

+#### Branding

+MAS should offer different branding capabilities based on the branding of the respective client connecting to it.
+This capability is part of the OIDC specification and will be used by different clients to give users identification and recognition during login/registration.
+Apart from that, the general MAS design will provide a 'powered by Matrix' logo to build the bridge to the Matrix protocol.

 ### Additional user attributes